armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 format, but that slightly change one or more headers.
 In the case of Dahua the only change is that the first local file header is changed from "PK\x03\x04" to "DH\x03\x04".

+## Multiple entries with the same name

+It is possible to have multiple entries in the same ZIP file, with different properties, for example a copy of a file, and a link with the same name.
+It is unclear how these conflicts should be resolved and BANG currently does not handle this correctly.